filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 They are also restricted by the lack of any hooks into the built-in miner actor to be notified of sector data commitments.

-Requiring the built-in market actor raises costs and limits the utility and value of sectors, and the applications that can be built on Filecoin.
-It cannot support the expansion in usage or functionality that network participants hope for.

 This proposal aims to:

-- Support data onboarding, including Fil+ verified data, with no smart-contract intermediary;
+- Support data onboarding, including Fil+ verified data, with no intermediary actor;
-- Provide a new scheme for data activation which can later support user-programmed smart contracts to function as data storage applications (including as markets);
+- Provide a new scheme for data activation notifications from storage miner actors, which can later support user-programmed smart contracts to function as data storage applications (including as markets);
 - Continue supporting existing onboarding methods to give participants time to migrate their workflows.